craftercms/docs/source/.new-ia/by-role/developer/templated/working-with-dates-freemarker.rst

     Wednesday, December 28, 2016, 05:00 AM (UTC)

 As you can see from the last two examples, the date and time the article was created is in UTC.
-If we want to display it in the time zone specified in the `Engine Site Configuration` file, do the following:
+If we want to display it in the time zone specified in the `Engine Project Configuration` file, do the following:

 .. code-block:: html